MaryamAlam996/Capstone_Splatoon_Streamlit/docs/Planning.md

-## User stories:
+## User Stories

-As a user,
+- **As a user**,
-I want the app to gracefully handle network errors, so that it does not crash when loading images for example
+  I want the app to gracefully handle network errors,

-As a user,
+  *so that it does not crash when loading images, for example.*

+- **As a user**,
-I want the extracted data which describes each weapon to be up-to-date, so that I can ensure that with future game updates the information shown is accurate
+  I want the extracted data that describes each weapon to be up-to-date,

-As a user,
+  *so that I can ensure the information stays accurate with future game updates.*

+- **As a user**,
-I want the data to not include any repeats (such as weapon reskins), so that the data is concise
+  I want the data to exclude any repeated entries (such as weapon reskins),

-As a user,
+  *so that the dataset remains concise.*

+- **As a user**,
-I want the data to not include any builds that are all of the same ability, so that the data is not skewed by impractical builds
+  I want the data to exclude builds consisting entirely of the same ability,

-As a user,
+  *so that the results aren't skewed by impractical builds.*

+- **As a user**,
-I want the to be able to filter builds by weapon, weapon class, sub and special so that I can see what abilities are commonly recommended for each
+  I want to be able to filter builds by weapon, weapon class, sub, and special,

-As a user,
+  *so that I can view commonly recommended abilities for each.*

+- **As a user**,
-I want the to be able to filter builds by game mode so that I can see what abilities are commonly recommended for each
+  I want to be able to filter builds by game mode,

-As a user,
+  *so that I can identify popular abilities per mode.*

+- **As a user**,
-I want to be able to view visualizations for each weapon, so that I can easily see correlations between the weapon and the most used abilities
+  I want to view visualizations for each weapon,
+  *so that I can easily spot correlations between weapons and frequently used abilities.*

+## To do
+### Extracting
+1. Web scraping Sendou for weapon builds and store as a pandas data frame
+    - should include columns for the main weapon name, the abilities used (mains and subs) and game modes
+2. Web scraping Inkepedia for weapon details and store as multiple pandas data frames
+    - one should include columns for main weapon name, sub weapon, special weapon, weapon class, special points
+    - separate data frames for storing images for main weapons, weapon classes, sub weapons and special weapons
+    - separate data frame for storing ability images
+3. These two data frames are to be combined during the data transformation stage
+### Transforming
+1. Cleaning
+   - Remove impractical weapon builds, such as those which are of only one type of ability
+   - for builds have 0 game modes listed, fill the missing values by making the builds generic to all modes
+   - Remove weapon repeats (weapons which are reskins of other weapons)
+2. Standardize
+   - Convert special points to numeric values
+   - Convert the lists of game modes to true and false columns for each mode
+3. Aggregate
+   - Create a data frame that for each main weapon calculates the average amount of subs of each ability
+   - Create a data frame that for each main weapon calculates the average amount of mains of each ability
+   - (Can go further by calculating the average AP points for each stackable ability including subs and mains)
+4. Enrich
+   - Add the weapon details to each weapon build
+   - also add image urls for each weapon (main, sub, special and weapon class)
+### Loading
+1. Produce output csvs for
+    - Weapon builds
+    - Weapon details
+    - Any data frames created using aggregates

+### Streamlit
+1. Have a main page that filters by main weapon
+2. Have filters fo different weapon classes, sub weapons, special weapons and modes
+3. Display a bar chart for most common sub abilities and main abilities
+4. Display a pie chart of game mode spread for a weapon (genera vs mode specific)

+If I have time I would also like to do some analysis on idividual abilities:
+- what class/main weapon does each ability appear the most in
+- If a build already has a main of one type of ability what is it most likely to be paired with (e.g. itself or a different one?)
+- What are the most commonly used main abilities for headgear, clothing and shoes (to see the use of gear exclusive abilities)